8 min read

 The Result

-In a single afternoon, we went from a story idea to a fully illustrated children's book with consistent characters, a unified art style, and five detailed scenes.
+In a single afternoon, we used AI to illustrate a children's book with consistent characters, a unified art style, and five detailed scenes.
 The total cost?
 Around $25–50 in AI generation credits — compared to $2,000–10,000 for a professional illustrator.

 More importantly, you stay in creative control the whole time.
 You choose the style, design the characters, write the scenes, and decide the layout.
 The AI handles the drawing — you handle the storytelling.